Have you suffered a personal injury in Queensland as a result of a traffic accident?

 Given the scheme is fault based, it requires an injured person to establish negligence, or part negligence, against an owner or driver of a motor vehicle before an injured person can obtain compensation.
 You may still be entitled to compensation if the accident was partly your fault.

-If you are unsure who caused the accident or who was negligent, please telephone Taylors on (07) 3229 1266 for further discussions with David Taylor, our car accident lawyers in Brisbane as each case has a different set of circumstances and, as such, an assessment must be done on case by case bases.
+If you are unsure who caused the accident or who was negligent, please telephone Taylors on (07) 3229 1266 for further discussions with David Taylor, our traffic accident solicitors, as each case has a different set of circumstances and, as such, an assessment must be done on case by case bases.

 Motor Vehicle Accidents Defined